GiovanniBussi/macports-ci/README.md

 As of July 24, 2018, sourcing the script set both the `COLUMNS` and the `PATH` variables to the correct values.
 At this point, sourcing the script rather then executing it is recommended. **Executing the script in the old way will still be supported.**

-Notice that if instead of running the source command directly in your `.travis.yml` file you decide to include it in some external auxiliary scripts, you might still need to set the environment variables `COLUMNS` and `PATH` in the `.travis.yml` file.
+Notice that if instead of running the source command directly in your workflow file you decide to include it in some external auxiliary scripts, you might still need to set the environment variables `COLUMNS` and `PATH` in the workflow file.

 Real life usage
 ---------------

-You can find some sample usage in the `.travis.yml` files of these repositories:
+You can find some sample usage in the workflows of these repositories:

 - [plumed/plumed2](http://github.com/plumed/plumed2)
 - [plumed/ports](http://github.com/plumed/ports)